Vtheonly/DataFlow_Stream/README.md

 ## 6. Spark Structured Streaming

-Spark is the system’s real-time brain.
+Spark is the system’s high-throughput event processor.

 ### What Spark does:

-* consumes Twitch and market streams from Kafka
+- consumes Twitch and market streams from Kafka
-* parses JSON
+- parses raw JSON events into strongly-typed schemas
-* executes structured transformations
-* computes rolling windows
-* aggregates metrics
-* performs secondary anomaly detection
-* enriches events
-* outputs results to MongoDB and Kafka

-Spark is the heavy-duty analytics engine.

-### Example tasks:

-* top toxic users last 10 seconds
-* average market price every 1 second
-* detect conversation sentiment trend
-* detect volatility behavior
-* side-stream alerts

-Spark is what makes your project feel **enterprise-level**.
+- filters identified anomalies
+- routes enriched data to specific MongoDB collections
+- acts as a scalable sink for the data lake

+### Why this matters:

+Spark provides the **guarantee** that data makes it from Kafka to your database reliably, handling backpressure and schema validation automatically.
+This separation allows the Ingestion Service to focus on speed while Spark handles the persistent storage logic.

 ---